A Bayesian - Deep Learning model for estimating Covid-19 evolution in Spain: Covid-19 modelling

 \subsection{Impact scenarios}

 This section is devoted to analyzing the impact of hypothetical scenarios and thus illustrates how the model can be eventually used by public policymakers.
-This section has also twofold purposes: firstly to analyze the impact of plausible scenarios making predictions and secondly to attempt to interpret the overall model given that the LSTM projections lack a straightforward interpretation.
-For instance, the effect of a perturbation in a region and the effect on other regions can shed light on the spatial relation between that region and others which is encoded in the bidirectional LSTM and this would be useful to interpret the spatial effect of the LSTM along with their associated uncertainty retrieved from the Bayesian step analysis.
+This section has also twofold purposes: firstly, to analyze the impact of plausible scenarios making predictions and secondly to attempt to interpret the overall model given that the LSTM projections lack a straightforward interpretation.
+For instance, the effect of a perturbation in a region and the effect on other regions can shed light on the spatial relation between regions that the LSTM learned from the data.